osuosl/climesync/docs/source/usage.rst

 .. _usage:

-climesync - TimeSync Front End on the Command Line
+Climesync - TimeSync Front End on the Command Line
 ==================================================

 .. contents::